Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-An essential thing to understand is how models correspond to each other.
-We defined user model twice: in prisma and in graphql.
-Hence, we have two classes - prisma user and graphql user.
-Service retrieves data from prisma, it returns prisma user.
-Resolver gets prisma user and presents it as graphql user.
-It works because in this particular case our users are compatible, but in general resolver should create a new graphql entity based on the received orm entity.
+It's important to understand how the models correspond to each other.
+We've defined the user model twice: in prisma and in graphql.
+Therefore, we have two classes - prisma user and graphql user.
+The service retrieves data from prisma and returns the prisma user.
+Resolver receives the prisma user and presents it as a graphql user.
+This works because in this particular case our users are compatible, but in general resolver should create a new graphql entity based on the received orm entity.

 To wire things up we need to update `src/app.module`: